Research

 I participated in two projects investigating corss-species patterns of animal movements, supporting data analysis and visualization.

-- Route navigation of carnivores: Analyzing GPS tracking data of 1,000+ individuals across 32 species, we found distinct patterns between canids and felids in their spatial strategies in navigating home range.
-(Fagan et al. in press)
+- Route navigation of carnivores: Analyzing GPS tracking data of 1,000+ individuals across 34 species, we found distinct patterns between canids and felids in their spatial strategies in navigating home range.
+(Fagan et al. 2025)

 Fieldwork